-The upper center portion of the instrument panel is the Communications Control Area containing a Garmin 340 audio panel, a Garmin 430W transceiver/GPS unit and an Icom IC-A210 transceiver.
-The Garmin 340 audio panel contains a 4-place intercom that provides means to switch audio signals to either headsets or cabin speaker from multiple audio inputs.
+The upper center portion of the instrument panel is the Communications Control Area containing a PMA 8000G audio panel, a Garmin 430W transceiver/GPS unit and an Icom IC-A200 transceiver.
+The PMA 8000G audio panel contains a 4-place intercom that provides means to switch audio signals to either headsets or cabin speaker from multiple audio inputs.
 All 4 headsets can be plugged into the aircraft system via the jacks situated either on the instrument panel, in the center support console between the front seats or the rear support console.

 The lower center portion of the instrument panel is the Ancillary Control Area.
-It houses a DYNON D6 backup EFIS, an AERA 500 portable GPS, the altitude hold control, the auto pilot GPS source selector switch, the trim control selector switch, the panel lighting rheostat and a cutoff switch for both the autopilot and altitude hold.
+It houses a GARMIN G5 backup EFIS, an AERA 500 portable GPS, the altitude hold control, the auto pilot GPS source selector switch, the trim control selector switch, the panel lighting rheostat and a cutoff switch for both the autopilot and altitude hold.

-The right hand area is the Co-Pilot Control Area and contains a DYNON D-700 EFIS Display Unit, a CO2 Guardian 353P-101 CO2 detector unit, the aircraft circuit breaker panel, the audio-1 input connector and two 12v DC auxiliary power source receptacles.
-The CO2 Guardian 353P-101 CO2 detector unit annunciates visual and audio warning messages both via the DYNON D-700 EFIS and on its front panel.
+The right hand area is the Co-Pilot Control Area and contains a DYNON D-700 EFIS Display Unit, External Alarm Indicator, CO Guardian 353P-101 CO2 detector unit, the aircraft circuit breaker panel, the audio-1 input connector, one dual 5v USB power port and 12v DC auxiliary power source receptacle.
+The CO Guardian 353P-101 CO detector provides visual and audio warning messages.
 This area also contains a location to mount a computer tablet if available.